-The continuing COVID-19 pandemic in the U.S. and outside the U.S. may negatively impact our ongoing and planned development activities.
-Continuing concerns about COVID-19 and related precautions, restrictions and healthcare staffing shortages may make it difficult to enroll patients in our clinical trials or may increase the rates of patients withdrawing from our clinical trials following enrollment.
-Some clinical sites may decline or delay participation in our trials so as to prioritize medical resources for the treatment of COVID-19 patients or as a result of recommended or required restrictions on nonessential businesses.
-These concerns, precautions, restrictions and resource constraints arising from the COVID-19 pandemic may substantially slow clinical site recruitment and initiation and enrollment in our clinical trials, or cause us to pause trials, which may, in each case, significantly impact our ability to meet our expected timelines or may significantly impact our costs or other aspects of our business or cause us to have to change our plans.
-For example, we have seen slower recruitment in certain of our clinical trials, especially with respect to older patients and, in our SKYLARK Study, in patients with PPD.
-We believe the slower than expected enrollment in the SKYLARK Study was due to a lower number of women seeking care for PPD and a lower rate of childbirth during the COVID-19 pandemic.
-As a result of the slower than expected enrollment, we revised our expected timeline for reporting topline data from the SKYLARK Study.
+Our ongoing and planned development activities may be negatively impacted by a number of factors, including ongoing concerns about the COVID-19 pandemic.
+Widespread healthcare and vendor staffing shortages and increased competition for patients and clinical sites may make it difficult to enroll patients in our clinical trials and/or identify and activate participating clinical sites for our trials, may cause other delays at clinical trial sites and/or vendors, and may increase the rates of patients withdrawing from our clinical trials following enrollment.
+Some clinical sites may decline or delay participation in our trials due to capacity and resource constraints and limited bandwidth, given the increase in the number of clinical trials being conducted as pandemic-related restrictions have lifted.
+These capacity and resource constraints and increased competition for patients and clinical sites, along with ongoing concerns about the COVID-19 pandemic, may substantially slow clinical site identification and activation and enrollment in our clinical trials, or cause us to pause trials, which may, in each case, significantly impact our ability to meet our expected timelines or may significantly impact our costs or other aspects of our business or cause us to have to change our plans.
+For example, we have experienced challenges activating clinical sites and have seen slower patient recruitment in certain clinical trials, especially in older patients and PPD patients earlier in the pandemic.
+As a result of the slower than expected enrollment, we reported topline data from the SKYLARK Study in June 2022, rather than in late 2021 as we had initially projected.

-In response to the COVID-19 pandemic or as a result of restrictions imposed or recommended by federal, state or local authorities, we or our clinical sites have, in some cases, taken steps to help minimize the number of visits a clinical trial participant is required to make to a site, including by limiting or modifying clinical trial procedures and visits for data collection.
+In response to these challenges, including those arising from the COVID-19 pandemic, we or our clinical sites have, in some cases, taken steps to help minimize the number of visits a clinical trial participant is required to make to a site, including by limiting or modifying clinical trial procedures and visits for data collection.
 Similarly, some clinical sites have imposed other restrictions or limitations on key clinical trial activities such as restrictions related to monitoring of the sites by clinical research organizations.
-Some of these measures may continue or increase in the future depending on a number of factors, including the COVID-19 case rate in a particular community, the success of vaccination campaigns, and any adverse impact of the spread of variants of the virus that causes COVID-19, including "breakthrough" cases among fully-vaccinated people.
+Some of these measures may continue or increase in the future depending on a number of factors, including the COVID-19 case rate in a particular community and any adverse impact of the spread of variants of the virus that causes COVID-19.
 Limitations or modifications to study procedures, study visits or data collection, restrictions on key clinical trial activities such as monitoring or auditing, or other restrictions that may affect data analysis activities may require additional assessment and evaluation from institutional review boards; negatively impact the integrity or completeness of our trial data, the powering of a trial, the integrity or relevance of clinical study endpoints; or impact the timing of availability of results.